Nasser Hussain: Post-playing career

 Within hours of Hussain announcing his retirement from cricket, it was confirmed that he would join the Sky Sports commentary team on a full-time basis alongside other former England captains Bob Willis, David Gower and Ian Botham and his former England coach David Lloyd.
 "We now have the most experienced line-up ever seen in a commentary box", said Vic Wakeling of Sky.
 "Four former England captains with over 400 Tests, 20,000 runs, and 700 wickets between them – and each is a former Wisden Cricketer of the Year."
-In August 2011, in a match between India and England, comments made by Hussain against the Indian side created a stir among some cricket fans: "I would say the difference between the two side is the fielding.
+In August 2011, in a match between India and England, comments made by Hussain against the Indian team created a stir among some cricket fans: "I would say the difference between the two is the fielding.
 England are all-round a good fielding side.
 I do believe that India have few...
 3 or 4 very good fielders and one or two donkeys in the field still."

 In 2004, Hussain released his autobiography, Playing with Fire.
 It won the Best Autobiography category of the 2005 British Sports Book Awards.

 In 2005 He was awarded Honorary Life Membership of the Marylebone Cricket Club.

 Since 2010 he has coached at New Hall School, an independent school in Essex.

 He played himself in the 2011 Bollywood film Patiala House, in which Akshay Kumar played the leading role.

 He is one of Sky Cricket's leading commentators alongside Michael Atherton, Ian Ward and Stuart Broad.